klaytn/klaytn-docs/docs/klaytn/why-klaytn.md

 - Everyone can request transactions and retrieve and validate every transaction execution result on the blockchain.
 - Klaytn is a decentralized network and no single malicious node breaks the data integrity.

-### Governance by Enterprises <a id="governance-by-enterprises"></a>
+### Governance by Trusted Entities <a id="governance-by-trusted-entities"></a>

-- The development and use of Klaytn is backed by Kakao, the massaging giant in Korea.
+- The initial development and use of Klaytn is backed by Kakao, the messaging giant in Korea.
 Trusted entities, global listed enterprises that manage the business of hundreds of thousands to billions of dollars, operate Klaytn node and participate in decision making for the development of Klaytn.